WinXP655/quickchat/README.md

 4. Select protocol.

 ## Logging
-Chat log stored only on server side and do not contain sensitive information.
+Full chat log stored only on host side and do not contain sensitive information.
 It only logs:
 1. Session start and end.
 2. User messages with timestamps.
 3. System messages and events.
 4. Where server set port binding.
 5. Who connected (computer name and LAN IP).

+For client, added option to save just chat history:
+1. Connection
+2. Save Chat

 ## Protocol
-It uses a very simple yet working custom protocol QuickChat/QuickChat Secure (QC/QCS):
+It uses a very simple yet working custom protocol QuickChat/QuickChat Onfuscated (QC/QCS):
 1. Who starts first: Client.
-Server never sends anything until it will be QC handshake.
+Host never sends anything until it will be QC handshake.
 2. Client sends handshake in following format: QC:PCNAME\0.
    Replace PCNAME with your computer name or what you want remote side to see.\
    "\0" is required - official backend written on C, meaning you have to follow C rules.\
    If you are using QCS, you need to XOR everything before.\
    First 3 bytes should be exactly "QC:" or XORed version of it.
-Server reject if it is non-QC or at least 1 byte is wrong.\
+Host reject if it is non-QC or at least 1 byte is wrong.\
-3. Server send its name in same format.
+3. Host send its name in same format.
 4. Chat starts.

 It also supports custom ping:
 1. Send "QCPING" or its XORed version to remote side.
 2. If you receive "QCPONG" or its XORed version, then remote side is active
 3. Note that both sides should know both commands.
-*Server side can delete logs at any time, it is stored only locally*.
+*Host and client side can delete logs/history at any time, it is stored only locally*.

 ## Changelog
 Read CHANGELOG.md.